model-checking/kani/README.md

 The Kani Rust Verifier is a bit-precise model checker for Rust.

 Kani verifies:
- * memory safety -- even in unsafe Rust code
+ * Memory Safety -- even in unsafe Rust code
- * user-specified assertions
+ * User-specified assertions
- * absence of panics
+ * Absence of panics
- * checks for some classes of undefined behavior
+ * Absence of some classes of undefined behavior

 ## Installation